nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 ## Versioning

-{{! multiexcerpt name='manual-versioning'}}
+{{! multiexcerpt name='versioning-functional-overview'}}
-{{! multiexcerpt name='versioning-example'}}
+{{! multiexcerpt name='versioning-intro'}}

+Document versions enable you and other users to easily revert to a specific version of the document if needed, without having to edit the document.
+The Nuxeo Platform offers both automatic and manual versioning of documents.

+{{! /multiexcerpt}}

 Every document holds a version number, which is a piece of information about the evolution of the document.
 A version number (V.v) is composed of a major version number (V) and a minor version number (v).
-When a document is created, its version number is 0.0.
-Minor version increment are used for secondary changes.
+When a document is created, its version number can be 0.0, 0.1 or 1.0 depending on automatic versioning rules.
+Minor version increment are typically used for secondary changes.
 Major version increment is usually reserved to significant modifications.

-Let's say that your current document version is 0.1:

-- You can save modifications without creating a new version of the document, as it is not yet ready.
-The 0.1 version of the document has been modified, so its version number becomes 0.1+ (the + indicates to other users that version 0.1 has been modified).
-    {{#> callout type='info' }}
-    If you haven't actually done any modification on the document when you click **Save**, the version remains 0.1, you are not added to the contributors of the document and the last modification time is not updated.
-    {{/callout}}
-- You can save the modifications in a new version of the document.
-The version number will then be 0.2 if you increment minor version or 1.0 if you save modifications in a major version.
-The newly created version is automatically archived in the **History** tab so it's not lost when users will edit it.
+When a document is edited without a new version being created, the version number is suffixed with a + (0.1+ for instance), to indicate that the version was modified since it was created.

 {{#> callout type='info' heading='Version number 0.0'}}
-    When a document is created, its version number is 0.0\.
-This is considered as a draft of the document, which will need to be saved into a first version, either minor or major.
+Version number 0.0 is considered as a draft of the document, which will need to be saved into a first version, either minor or major.

-    Draft version 0.0 is not archived and the + behavior described above does not apply to 0.0 draft.
+Draft version 0.0 is not archived.
 {{/callout}}

+### Automatic Versioning

+Two automatic versioning behaviors are applied by default: one for files (and associated document types) and one for notes.

+- Files and other document types with [schema]({{page version='' space='nxdoc' page='repository-concepts'}}#schemas) `file:file`, like pictures, are created in version 0.0.
+A new minor version is automatically created when you edit a document that was last modified by another user.
+This minor version holds the modifications of the previous contributor, so that no data is lost.
+Your changes are applied on top of this version, the version number becoming for instance 0.1+.
+When you edit a document that was last edited by yourself, no version is automatically saved.
+You can however decide to manually create a new version of the document.

+- For notes, a new version is created for every modification, whether you are the last contributor of the note or not.
+The created version holds the your changes.
+When they are created, notes have a version number of 0.1.

+This automatic versioning applies in case of:
+- Modification of the main file or its attachments using drag and drop
+- Manual edit of the attachments
+- Modification of the document (main file, properties, attachments) via bulk edit

+The following actions don’t trigger the automatic versioning of the document:
+- Tagging the document
+- Adding the document to a collection
+- Changing the relations of the document
+- Commenting the document

+### Manual Versioning

+You can decide to manually create a new version of the document.

+In case of a file document types the automatic version is done first and then the manual version.
+So if you edit the document and select the option “Increment major version”, a minor version is created and then a major version: the minor version is the automatic one holding the previous contributor’s work, and the major one is the manual version with your modifications.
+If you select “Increment minor version”, two minor versions are created following the same principle.
+And if you chose “Skip version increment”, only the automatic versioning behavior is applied and the document version number is 0.1+ for instance.

+For notes, if you use the Edit form, only the manual versioning rules applied.
+Selecting “Increment major version” save your changes in a major version, “Increment minor version” saves them in a minor version and choosing “Skip version increment” doesn’t create a new version and the version number is +ed (0.1+ for instance).

 {{! /multiexcerpt}}

 **To create a new version of your document**:

+{{! multiexcerpt name='web-ui-manual-versioning'}}

-1. Go on the View tab of the desired document.
+1. Go on the **View** tab of the desired document.
 2. In the top right section of metadata, click on **Create Version**.
 3. Select the version that you want and click on **Create Version** to confirm.
   ![]({{file name='versions-web-ui.png'}} ?w=350,border=true)